ericsonga/TeacherCSP/_sources/CSPIntroData/ch16_exercises.rst

         .. tab:: Question

            Write a function that returns the values at the odd indices in a list.
 The function should take the number list as a parameter.
+If it is passed [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10] for example, it should return [1, 3, 5, 7, 9].

            .. activecode::  ch16ex8q
                 :nocodelens: